mathatwork/AB-Testing/README.md

 # AB-Testing
-Repository for A/B Testing workshop.
+Repository for A/B Testing workshop

 ### Notes
 The `requirements.txt` file lists all Python libraries that these notebooks depend on.
 If you have a local Jupyter Notebook installation,  the libraries will be installed using: